-Test Automation engineers discuss the Behaviour driven development processes for an e-Health project
+Test Automation engineers discuss the BDD processes for an e-Health project

 Behaviour driven development (BDD) is a relatively new approach to software development.
 When developing software solutions, we frequently encounter problems associated with regression testing.
 For example, one of our projects required 7 software developers, and we had to fully devote the entire QA team for 2-3 working days before the release.
 All of these engineers were completely (!) dedicated to executing the regression test plan for the entire product.

 Figure 1: shows the number of defects before and after BDD integration to the project

 This is an expensive approach, and not one that’s particularly effective.
 Now that we’ve experienced its advantages, we try to use the BDD approach on every project.

 Our latest project, which is connected to e-Health system development, had more than 15 IT companies involved in the development process.
 Programmers and test engineers were working intensely on hundreds of screens, services and sub-systems.
 The project’s challenges included new functionality development, integration with backend services, and regular planned deployments, in addition to urgent maintenance releases.

 Figure 2: UI automate cost and effectiveness chart